ideasonpurpose/wp-test-stubs/README.md

 ```

 ## Local Development

-To have Composer check out a live clone of this repo instead of downloading an archive from Packagist, add this a repositories key to the root of your project's **composer.json** file:
+To have Composer check out a live clone of this repo instead of downloading an archive from Packagist, add a repositories key to the root of your project's **composer.json** file:

 ```json
 {
     "repositories": [